nybblegroup/technight-2025-12/README.md

 # Technight 2025-12 Monorepo

-A minimal monorepo setup with frontend (React + Vite), dual backend options (Node/Express + TypeScript + Prisma OR Python/FastAPI), and automatic SDK generation from either backend.
+A minimal monorepo setup with frontend (React + Vite) and dual backend options (Node/Express + TypeScript + Prisma OR Python/FastAPI).
+The frontend connects directly to the backend APIs.

 ## Architecture Diagram